 This article isn’t for novice engineers.
 It’s not for beginner producers.
 It’s for those who don’t mess around when it comes to the quality and features of their recording equipment.
 This overview is for those who know their stuff and those with super high recording and engineering IQs.

-Below, we’ll discuss the top three audio interfaces for professionals (or for those as skilled as the pros).
+Below, we’ll discuss the top eight audio interfaces for professionals (or for those as skilled as the pros)

 So many options, they’re almost custom-made